neicnordic/puhuri-web/docs/new_ui_project_membership_management.md

 1. Open your project in Puhuri Portal.
 2. Select "Team" from top menu and click on "Users".
-3. By clicking "Add member" open "Add project member" window. \
+3. Clicking "Add member" opens "Add project member" window. \
   ![Select organization](../../assets/add-member-1.jpg)

 4. Select correct user, set the role and expiration date if necessary.